lukesaltweather/Akashi/docs/Tutorials/FinishChapter.rst

 Following the command name are the three options the command requires.

 .. hint::
     An option consists of three parts.
+This is based on the style of the Discord search and slash commands.

     +-------------+-------+--------------+
     | Option Name | Colon | Option Value |